labex-labs/python-cheatsheet/docs/modules/csv-module.md

 ---
-title: Python Csv Module - Python Cheatsheet
+title: Python CSV Module - Python Cheatsheet
 description: Python has a csv module, which allows us to work easily with CSV files.
 ---

 <base-title :title="frontmatter.title" :description="frontmatter.description">
-Python Csv Module
+Python CSV Module
 </base-title>

 The csv module provides tools to read from and write to CSV files, which are commonly used for data exchange.